Brshank/ScotlandYard/README.md

 AUTHORS
 -------

-Johannes Jowereit
-Shashi Mittal
+Brshank Singh Negi (I032)
+Hansin Patwa       (I040)
+Devesh Pawar       (I041)
+Yaashie Sabla      (I052)

 FILES IN THIS PACKAGE
 ---------------------

 This package consists of the following files and directories :

 src : This contains the source code of the project.
-All the source files are in this directory.
-The source files are well documented and quite readable, so if somebody wants to work on this project, he can easily do so.
+The Code is well documented and quite readable, so if somebody wants to work on this project, he can easily do so.

-bin : This containes all the class files in the directory game, and also the executable jar file.

-help : Has help files for the game.
-There are 7 html pages which briefly give the rules of the game.

-doc : The documentation of the source files, generated using Javadoc.
+img: Contains the Map of the Game for visualization.

 RUNNING THE GAME
 ----------------